-Born Richard Lee Jones on December 21, 1893 in Albany, Georgia, Jones studied at the University of Cincinnati in Ohio, receiving his Bachelor of Science degree (Circa 1914).
-He then studied law at the University of Illinois, until the outbreak of World War I, when he enlisted in the U.S. Army.
+Born Richard Lee Jones on December 21, 1893, in Albany, Georgia, Jones studied at the University of Cincinnati in Ohio, where he received a Bachelor’s of Science (circa 1914).
+He then studied law at the University of Illinois until the outbreak of World War I, when he enlisted in the U.S. Army.
 He served in the 317th Engineer Battalion and as a lieutenant in the Military Police (1917-1919).

 After World War I, Jones spent time in Louisville, Kentucky where he helped establish the First Standard Bank (1921), one of the first African American banks in Kentucky.
 In 1922, he moved to Chicago, Illinois, where he worked for several newspapers including the Chicago Defender and the Chicago Bee (1922-1927).

 In 1936, Jones once again served in the military, joining the Service Company, 8th Illinois Infantry Regiment, which was later converted into the 184th Field Artillery.
-During the Second World War, Jones became a Major (Infantry) in the United States Army (1942-1946).
-During the War he was awarded a Legion of Merit medal.
-Jones was later appointed Colonel in the Illinois National Guard and was responsible for organizing the 178th Regimental Combat Team of the Guard in Chicago (1947).
+During World War II, Jones became a major (Infantry) in the United States Army (1942-1946).
+During the war he was awarded a Legion of Merit medal.
+Jones was later promoted to colonel in the Illinois National Guard and was responsible for organizing the 178th Regimental Combat Team of the Guard in Chicago (1947).
 He retired from the Illinois National Guard as a Brigadier General in 1953.

-Ambassador Jones left Liberia in 1959, and resumed private life in Chicago.
-He receive numerous honors, including becoming the first Illinois Guardsman to have a National Guard Armory named after him.
+Ambassador Jones left Liberia in 1959 and resumed private life in Chicago.
+He received numerous honors, including becoming the first Illinois Guardsman to have a National Guard Armory named after him.
 Originally called the Washington Park Armory, in October 1970 the Armory was rededicated as the General Richard L. Jones Armory.
-In addition to this honor, Chicago Mayor Richard J. Daley also proclaimed October 17 as General Richard L. Jones Day.
+In addition to this honor, Chicago Mayor Richard J. Daley proclaimed October 17 as General Richard L. Jones Day.

 Ambassador Richard L. Jones passed away on October 15, 1975.
 He was survived by his wife, Elgetha, and their son Richard L. Jones III.